amegahed/NativeBio/README.md

 ### 2. SQL Database

-The data science map uses SQL for storing user, authentication, and academic information.
+SQL is used for storing user, authentication, and academic information.

 ## Installation

 Please follow the instructions in [INSTALL.md](INSTALL.md) to install the software on your web server.

+## Using the Platform

+An extensive [User Guide](https://www.sharedigm.com/#help) is available that explains the system from a user perspective.
+It covers numerous aspects of the system including:

+- account creation and deletion
+- password management and recovery
+- user profile creation and management
+- file uploading, management, and sharing
+- social media posting and direct messaging
+- photo viewing and sharing
+- music / audio playing
+- changing system settings and preferences
+- theming and customization

 <!-- LICENSE -->
 ## License